SheatNoisette/VoltaireConnect/README.md

 need to load the extension yourself using a debugging tool provided by Firefox.
 First, build the extension as explained earlier.

-Then, open a new tab on Firefox, copy this "link" on the address tab:
+Then, open a new tab on Firefox, copy this "link" to the address tab:

 `about:debugging`

-Then press 'enter'
+Then press 'enter'.

 Click on "This Firefox" on the top left corner of the page.
-Then, click on "Load Temporary Add-on" and select the zip file contained in the "export" folden on this git or from wherever you downloaded this extension.
+Then, click on "Load Temporary Add-on" and select the zip file contained in the "export" folder on this git or from wherever you downloaded this extension.

-If the extension has been sucessifuly loaded, a new item appeared on the top right of Firefox.
+If the extension has been successfully loaded, a new item will appear on the top right of the Firefox toolbar.

 # Important note